We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 Customers can buy and sell bitcoin and ether using Interac e-Transfers, bank transfers and SWIFT.

 Coinbase is the world's largest Bitcoin (BTC) broker.
 They represent an easy and fast way for new users to purchase bitcoins, ethereum, litecoin and many other coins.
-Coinbase supports customers in over 30 countries, including the United States, Europe (besides Germany), UK, Singapore, Canada, and Australia.
+Coinbase supports customers in over 30 countries, including the United States, Europe, UK, Singapore, Canada, and Australia.

 Customers in the above-mentioned countries can purchase cryptocurrency by debit card, bank transfer, SEPA transfer, and more.

 Coinbase's exchange, Coinbase Pro, is one of the largest crypto exchanges in the United States.
 Users can fund their accounts to buy crypto via bank transfer, SEPA, or bank wire.
 Coinbase Pro offers good prices and low fees, but their confusing user interface may initially prove difficult to navigate.

 Canada is an Ether-friendly country.
 It allows businesses and buyers to take part in Ether-related activities.
 Investors can use VCs to purchase goods and services online or offline.

 The country also allows the buying and selling of Ether on open exchanges.
 ATMs are also an option.
 However, Ether and other currencies aren’t considered legal tender in the country.

 Tax laws apply to digital coins.
 Regulators have been working for a while to streamline processes and make the system safer and more secure.
 In 2017, the Canadian Securities Administrators published a notice on Crypto Offerings that outlines how security law may apply to ITOs, ICOs, ether investment funds, and exchanges that deal in cryptos.